 Sapporo Snow Festival (Yuki Matsuri)

-The Winter Festival of Festivals
+The Winner of Winter Festivals

 Star Wars: The Frozen Menace!

 2016 ‘s event was also full of Star Wars themed attractions.
 The theme was just in time with the most recent 2015 release of Episode 7 ‘The Force Awakens’.
 Many of the sculptures featured appearances from R2D2, Stormtroopers, Darth Vader, BB8 and more.
 Check below for some of these spectacularly detailed and accurate models.

 Some people even decided to make their own contribution (albeit Star Wars related) to the festival.
 This one piece we found by chance in the back alleys of Sapporo city, away from the main arena.

 For more information, you can access the official Sapporo Snow Festival website here.